Monitoring

 Monitoring Tips

-- Use the right monitor type — HTTP for web services, DNS for domain records, Port for public ports.
+- Use the right monitor type : HTTP for web services, DNS for domain records, Port for public ports, Ping for host reachability, and Heartbeat for cron jobs and scheduled tasks.

 Need Help?